 Cherry wood looks great to start, but they really start to shine over time after they have gotten some wear.
 They start as a light brown and start to turn darker year after year.
 Even the grain pattern is attractive and not disruptive, so you won’t necessarily need a tablecloth.

-One thing to keep in mind before using cherry wood for your dining room tables is that it is considered a softer type than some of the others we have on our list.
+One thing to keep in mind before using cherry wood for your dining room tables is that it is considered a softer type than some of the others we have on my list.
 It rates at 950 on the Janka scale.

 Should you go for soft or hard maple?
 Soft maple, also referred to as brown maple, tends to be less durable.
 But hard maple is really worth the money.
 It is one of the hardest woods experts use for home furniture such as solid wood table tops with a Janka rating of 1400 to 1500!